 Tiered Volume Discounts

-A tiered volume discount is a pricing strategy that offers discounts based on the quantity of a product or service purchased.
+A tiered volume discount is a pricing strategy where you offer discounts based on the quantity of a product or service purchased.
 The higher the quantity, the greater the discount offered.
+It usually follows either a block pricing or a graduated pricing model.

 Examples of tiered volume discounts include: